Life insurance with asthma

-Yes, you can get life insurance with Chronic Obstructive Pulmonary Disease (COPD), particularly if your condition is well-controlled and you’re a non-smoker.
+Yes, you could get life insurance with Chronic Obstructive Pulmonary Disease (COPD), particularly if your condition is well-controlled and you’re a non-smoker.

 In cases where you’re unable to secure standard types of life insurance due to severe COPD, you could apply for specialist life cover or an over 50s plan.

-At Reassured, we can compare quotes for a variety of policy types from major insurers as well as smaller specialist insurers, to help you find a suitable policy.
+At Reassured, we can compare quotes for a variety of policy types from multiple insurers to help you find a suitable policy.

 Our experts will talk you through your available options and discuss your needs so you can make a fully informed decision as to which option is best for you.